greg-raven/Department-21/_posts/2009-01-03-find-out-about-the-co-pay-first.md

 “Oh, I must correct you, Mr. Smith.
 Nuns are not ‘spinsters;’ they are married to God.”

 “Wonderful,” said Smith.
-“In that case, please send the bill to my brother-in-law.
+“In that case, please send the bill to my brother-in-law.”